nishitjain97/Model-vs-Modalities/README.md

 ## Useful Tips

 * Code/utilities.py contains utility functions that can be used across the codebase.
-This includes:
+Utilites can be used in any code by simply running `import utilities as util` and then calling required functions with `util.`, e.g., `util.data_integration()`.
+Functions include:

   * data_integration() function will integrate differentiated data.
 For diff_1 data, pass the data through this function once to remove differencing.
 For diff_2 data, passing through function once will remove second differencing and passing the updated data again through the function will remove first differencing.